acornejo/picoAVR/README.md

 Since PicoAVR uses the same [protocol](http://www.obdev.at/products/vusb/usbasploader.html) as the [usbasp](www.fischl.de/usbasp/) for programming, it is supported by the latest versions of avrdude.
-As a result of this both Atmel Studio 6 or the Arduino Software can be used as complete development environments for the PicoAVR.
+As a result both
+Atmel Studio 6 or the Arduino Software can be used as complete development environments for the PicoAVR.
 However, you are not constrained to these, and you can easily develop for the PicoAVR using